 Cathy has been the recipient of a Beatrice, Benjamin and Richard Bader Fellowship in the Visual Arts of the Theatre from Harvard University’s Houghton Library, a Tennessee Williams Scholarship from the Sewanee Writers’ Conference, a Bush Artist Fellowship, a New Jersey Arts Council Grant, and other university research grants.
 She’s held teaching positions at Minnesota State University-Mankato, The College of New Jersey, and the University of Pittsburgh.

-Currently, she lives in Muncie, Indiana and teaches at Ball State University, where she’s currently serving as the Assistant Chair of Operations in the Department of English.
+Currently, she lives in Muncie, Indiana and teaches at Ball State University, where she’s currently serving as the Acting Chair of the Department of English.